wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 1.0-RC2 =
+* ADD: More debug information from Test Tool.
+You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * CHANGE: Now using an extended version of adLDAP 3.3.2
+* FIX: Uninstall crashed.
+(Thanks to z3c from hosthis.org for the bug report.)
 * FIX: Bug in adLDAP->recursive_groups() fixed.
-* ADD: More debug information from Test Tool.
-You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
 * FIX: The stylesheet was loaded by http not https even if you use https in admin mode.
 (Thanks to Curtiss Grymala for the bug report and fix.)

 = 1.0-RC1 =